Annoooland brings the world a little closer

 bleeding and sweating the cold, clammy sweat of shock.
 The 650-yard journey

 from the Fortress Antonia to Golgotha was finally completed.
-The
+The prisoner was

 again stripped of His clothing except for a loin-cloth which was allowed the Jews.